 In the FLCL climax, Naota dual wields two guitars in the final fight with Haruko after absorbing Atmosk's power.
 Wielding Atmosk's Gibson EB-0 in one hand and his own Flying V in the other.

 In the Dragon Ball Z film Dead Zone, two of Garlic Jr.'s minions, Nicky and Ginger, can pull two katanas each.
 Out of their.
 Freaking.
 Skin.
-Sansho may have been able to do that, had his fucking upper torso been blasted off by Piccolo.
+Sansho may have been able to do so as well, but Piccolo killed him before he would have had the chance.

 Hatsu from Tower of God dual wields Katana.
 Except that one of them, the Sword That Flies Higher Than Any, really flies around and incepts attacks.